captainbrosset/devtools-tips/src/tips/en/debug-safari-mac-webapps.md

 1. Open your Web App.
 1. In Safari, go to the **Develop** menu.
 1. Select the device your Web App is running on.
-This will be your mac's machine name.
+This will be your Mac's machine name.
 1. In the submenu, select the Web App you want to debug.

+To learn more, see [Safari's Develop menu documentation](https://developer.apple.com/documentation/safari-developer-tools/develop-menu).

 ![The Develop menu in the Safari menu bar, showing different devices and debugging targets](../../assets/img/debug-safari-mac-webapps.png)